tuantmdev/FontAwesome.swift/README.md

 ### Carthage

-    github "thii/FontAwesome.swift"
+    github "tuantmdev/FontAwesome.swift"

 ### CocoaPods

-    pod 'FontAwesome.swift'
+    pod 'FontAwesome.swift', :git => 'https://github.com/tuantmdev/FontAwesome.swift'

+**Note**:
-**Note**: If you install this using CocoaPods, the framework name will be `FontAwesome_swift` (there is an underscore).
+- If you install this using CocoaPods, the framework name will be `FontAwesome_swift` (there is an underscore).
+- This repo does not include Font Awesome 5 Pro files.
+You have to include them by yourself, just drag and drop all `.otf` files into your project.

 ### Manually
 - Drag and drop all `.otf` and `.swift` files into your project